Spartronics4915/Vision/BuildRaspi.md

 that.

 * follow instructions for _stretch_ [here](https://www.linux-projects.org/uv4l/installation)
     * note: the instructions regarding TC358743 you can ignore.
-* install demos
-* install webrtc

 * here are the packages required (note raspidisp not required)

     ```